Baron-Paelen/iris-notes-site/src/site/notes/20 - Professional/21 - SCIPP/21.01 - IRIS/IRIS/Quick Start.md

 > Also, if I refer to a **script**, I am most likely referring to a *Python program* that will run on your computer/laptop.
 If I refer to a **sketch**, I am most likely referring to an Arduino program that will run on your MCU.
 >
 > > [!tip]- Regarding the lab's **CentOS computer!**
-> > If working with the currently-running IRIS unit in the lab, you can skip most of the steps below!
-The *repository* is stored at `~/iris/IRIS-Project/`, so you don't need to try to download anything.
-Jump straight to the **Running the Script!** section. *Make sure to halt the currently running data collection script or you will not be able to use the new script.*
->
+> > **CentOS 7** is simply too old to support the necessary versions of Python, and is EOL.
+As such, I will wait until the new IRIS laptop is set up before I update this section.

 > [!tip]